Cray-HPE/uai-images/README.md

 ### Update UAS Job

 The Update UAS Kubernetes job registers the UAI images generated here with UAS as needed, and makes other necessary adjustments to UAS configuration to adapt to image version changes.
-The job runs when its helm chart is deployed or udgraded and ensures that the HPE supplied container images and related configuration are kept up to date.
+The job runs when its helm chart is deployed or upgraded and ensures that the HPE supplied container images and related configuration are kept up to date.

 ## Development